Vishalkumark/MCP-AI-AGENTS/README.md

 |**App-only** (what we tested with)|Client secret, no user login|Limited — `/me` not allowed|
 |**Delegated** (what we need)      |User logs in via OAuth popup|Full access to YOUR mailbox|

-LibreChat handles the delegated login automatically — you click Authenticate, log in with your Fichtner account, and LibreChat sends the correct token with every tool call.
+LibreChat handles the delegated login automatically — you click Authenticate, log in with your company account, and LibreChat sends the correct token with every tool call.
 No code change needed.

 What’s Next — Stage 5: Connect LibreChat
 You need: